box/box-content-preview/src/lib/viewers/media/README.md

 | comment_range_draft       | Host → viewer | `{ startMs, endMs }`. `endMs: null` is a collapsed timestamp.
 Invalid payloads are ignored. |
 | comment_range_draft_clear | Host → viewer | Hide handles.
 A file-version switch is a clear, not a resync.                               |

-`comment_range_select` is reserved for highlighting a posted comment and is not handled here.

 ## Methods

 The following methods are available for the MP3 viewer.